doommir/novapath-website/replit.md

 The backend is built with Express.js and TypeScript, utilizing ESM for modern module management.
 It integrates Vite middleware for HMR during development and includes custom logging and error handling.
 Storage is abstracted with an `IStorage` interface, currently using in-memory storage but prepared for PostgreSQL via Drizzle ORM and Neon serverless.
 The API follows RESTful conventions with JSON for data transfer and uses shared, Drizzle-Zod generated schemas for type safety and validation.

 ### Database Schema
 The system uses Drizzle ORM configured for PostgreSQL.
+Data models include:
-Data models include a `Users` table (for authentication) and a `Leads` table (for waitlist signups), both with UUIDs, type-safe schemas, and Zod validation.
-The `Leads` table tracks email, role, optional school, and referrer, along with submission timestamps.
+- `Users` table (for authentication)
+- `Leads` table (for NovaPath waitlist signups) - tracks email, role, optional school, and referrer
+- `Preorders` table (for Science Kit pre-orders) - tracks email, name, and quantity

+All tables use UUIDs, type-safe schemas, and Zod validation.
 Schema-first development ensures type safety, and separate insert schemas prevent manipulation of auto-generated fields.

 ### UI/UX Decisions
 The design focuses on a mobile-first, responsive layout with a 9:16 mobile aspect ratio scaling to desktop.
 The color palette is dark-themed with purple/violet and indigo-to-blue gradients.
 Typography uses the Inter font, and spacing adheres to Tailwind's default scale.
 Components include hover and active elevation effects for interactivity.
 The interactive demo shifts perspective to a student experience ("Maya Chen"), using voice interaction (TTS and Web Speech API) to demonstrate AI workflows for attendance, counselor alerts, and peer support, with a teacher review dashboard emphasizing human oversight and transparency.